South Australia Police: Equipment and weaponry

 Criminal Investigation Officers are issued with the compact version of the semi-automatic pistol (M&Pc).
 Specialised units such as Special Tasks and Rescue (STAR Group) use other equipment suited to the nature of their duties.
 SA Police were among the last to carry revolvers as a duty weapon.
 They carried Smith & Wesson Model 66 (a variant of the Model 19) revolvers in .357 Magnum until the switch to the Smith & Wesson M&P semi automatic in 2009.
+Thousands of SAPOL legacy firearms have been traded in with manufacturer Smith & Wesson to sell on the second-hand gun market in USA.
+Australia (along with Uganda and Namibia) is one of few countries which has not declared a policy of preferential destruction of surplus weapons.
+Allowing South Australian Police firearms to be sold in second-hand markets overseas has been criticised as unethical by victims groups for its potential contribution to gun violence in USA.

 Drones have been used for surveillance since June 2013.

 In July 2020, a new rapid response armed unit the Security Response Section consisting of 48 officers who carry semi-automatic rifles became operational.
+The establishment of this unit was criticised for its lack of consultation, the broader militarisation of police, contributions to "police-industrial complex", and potential for harassment of marginalised groups such as homeless people, people from low-socioeconomic areas, and BIPOC communities.

 Transport

 Vehicles

 SAPOL officers use a number of vehicles in day-to-day duties.
-Throughout its history SAPOL has mostly used the Holden Commodore as its primary vehicle.
-Since the phasing out of the Holden Commodore SAPOL has recently switched to the Kia Sorento and Toyota RAV 4 as general duties vehicles.
+For much of its history SAPOL has used the Holden Commodore as its primary vehicle.
+Since the phasing out of the Holden Commodore (Last ZB Holden Commodore was officially decommissioned in August 2025) and now SAPOL relies upon the Kia Sorento and Toyota RAV 4 as general duties vehicles.

 The Volkswagen Tiguan has recently been introduced primarily for traffic related duties.
 SAPOL also uses vehicles including the Toyota Kluger, Mitsubishi Outlander and Toyota Camry.
 Also used are VW Transporter, Toyota Hilux, Holden Colorado, Isuzu D-MAX caged vehicles for prisoner transport and the 2-Door Ford Ranger with canopy for the Dog Operations Unit.
 In remote country areas, Toyota Land Cruisers and Troop Carriers are used as primary patrol vehicles.
 Patrol cars are used in both marked and unmarked variants, with the latter being a bit more extensive in its vehicle composition.
 SAPOL have also, in previous years, used high performance vehicles such as Holden's SS Commodore for traffic operations.

-High Ranking Commissioned Officers are issued unmarked top of the range vehicles.

-In the past it has been the Holden Calais and Holden Acadia LTZ-V SUV and currently the Kia Sorrento SUV.

 Members of the State Traffic Enforcement Section ride marked and unmarked Honda and BMW motorcycles for traffic, escort, and other duties.